 - Wish to understand your options if you think you may have encountered sex discrimination or sexual misconduct

 - Learn of a situation that you feel may warrant an investigation

 - Need help on how to handle a situation by which you are directly or indirectly affected

 - Seek guidance on possible informal remedies or administrative measures to de-escalate or alleviate a difficult situation

-- Have questions about Manchester Community College’s policies and procedures
+- Have questions about CT State Manchester’s policies and procedures

-The coordinator can also facilitate a formal or informal complaint with the college’s Human Resources or Student Affairs offices or a police investigation with the MCC Police Department.
+The coordinator can also facilitate a formal or informal complaint with the campus/college’s Human Resources or Student Affairs offices or a police investigation with the CT State Manchester’s Police Department.

 Conversations with the Title IX Coordinator are kept as confidential as possible, but information about incidents of sexual misconduct must be shared with relevant administrators if the college needs to take action for reasons of community safety.
 In all cases, the wishes of the person initiating the conversation are given full consideration.